 HTTP and HTTPS Settings

-The port to which Ignition will listen for incoming HTTP traffic, for example: 8088.
+The port Ignition will listen for incoming HTTP traffic, for example: 8088.

 |Use Proxy Forwarded Headers|